Cheesemans' Ecology Safaris

 - Turn off lights and fans when leaving your room.

-- Bring biodegradable soap, to protect the world’s water and to save on waste from bottles hotels provide.
-Many hotels are switching to dispensers in the bathrooms.
+- Bring biodegradable soap to save waterways.
+This can also help minimize plastic bottle waste by reducing the number of bottles hotels provide (although many hotels are switching to dispensers in the bathrooms.).

 Organizations You Can Support

-- Costa Rica por Siempre – They seek the conservation of marine and terrestrial ecosystems through the management of funds and alliances with governments, the private sector, and civil society.
+Costa Rica por Siempre – This private NGO supports the conservation of marine and terrestrial ecosystems through the management of funds and alliances with governments, the private sector, and civil society.

-- MarViva – An organization that works to support the strengthening of the legal framework which regulates human activities in the Eastern Tropical Pacific, by facilitating multisectoral processes for the planning, creation, and participatory governance of Marine Protected Areas (MPAs) in Costa Rica, Panama, and Colombia.
+MarViva – This organization works to support the strengthening of the legal framework that regulates human activities in the Eastern Tropical Pacific by facilitating multisectoral processes for the planning, creation, and participatory governance of Marine Protected Areas (MPAs) in Costa Rica, Panama, and Colombia.

-- HeartSong – HeartSong was born from the culmination of years of reimagining learning to honor the innate creative spirit of children.
+HeartSong – This project-based school was born from the culmination of years of reimagining learning to honor the innate creative spirit of children.
 The HeartSong approach evolved from decades of study and experience in alternative education and innovative learning by HeartSong director and co-owner of our local operator, Heather Frid Jiménez.
 After the economic damage of COVID, they could really use aid to take flight.